edrums/edrums.github.io/microdrum/faq.md

 * The PCB (selfmade or bought)
 * The N74HC4851
-* The MicroDrum Jack v04
+* The microDrum Jack v0.4 board
-* The 'MicroDrum MainComponents' in the shop as one item or here as full list.
+* The 'microDrum MainComponents' in the shop as one item or here as full list.
 * An Arduino (of course ;D)

 With this setup you would have 8 Inputs.
 For additional Inputs, you would require